azgs-geomapmaker/geomapmaker/README.md

 #### Macrostrat Ages

 ## GeMS feature class and non-spatial table definitions
-I have tentatively described these using PostgreSQL data types and not ARC data types, but we should convert or update this as soon as possible to Arc language.
+I have tentatively described these using PostgreSQL data types and not ARC data types, but we should convert or update this as soon as possible to Arc language for consistency.

 #### Map Unit Polys
 > Note that GeMS specification is case-sensitive, ugh.
 Also note that the MapUnitPolys feature class must be part of the GeologicMaps 'feature dataset'